 The Plan's valuation methodology for the Guaranteed Income Fund was derived using inputs derived from unobservable market data.
-The Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, which approximated their fair values at December 31, 2009 and 2008.
-The contract value of the Guaranteed Income Fund approximates the fair value, due to the nature of the investment contract not having a fair value adjustment upon a discontinuance.
+The Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, which approximated their fair values at December 31, 2010 and 2009.
+The contract value of the Guaranteed Income Fund approximates the fair value, due to the nature of the investment contract not having a fair value adjustment upon discontinuance.